antoinevalentinHA/ha-state-archive/README.md

 ## Overview

-`ha-state-archive` is a NAS-oriented archival and audit pipeline for Home Assistant.
+`ha-state-archive` is an archival and audit pipeline for Home Assistant environments.

 Unlike traditional backup approaches, the project treats Home Assistant configurations and runtime states as long-term technical assets requiring: